umar-qureshi2/architecture-center/docs/cloud-adoption-guide/adoption-strategies/opportunistic.md

 ---
-title: Agility first cloud adoption pattern
+title: Opportunistic cloud adoption pattern
 description: Describes the adoption strategy that allows developers to experiment in the cloud with minimal governance
 author: petertay
 ---